coderofsalvation/lodash-fp-composition/README.md

                          .catch( error )
 ```

 > NOTE: `fork()` doesn't wait for the execution of that line.
-Its execution happens parallel, will never never break the flow (=desired)
+Its execution happens parallel, so it will never break the flow (=desired)

 Summary: